Patrick-Gourdet/TaxDemo/README.md

 <a name='assembly'></a>
 :octocat:
+# The tax calculated may not be accurate as it uses the combined tax field and does not have access to the nexus
+### Possibly could build a database with all the state to state regulations to create the Nexus lookup table.
 ### Documentation has index for lookup should a need arise...
 # Auth
 ![Patricks github stats](https://github-readme-stats.vercel.app/api?username=patrick-gourdet&count_private=true)
-## This docker container has unit tests as well as API interaction using swagger, data storage is hndeled using Encrypted SQLite
+## This docker container has unit tests as well as API interaction using swagger, data storage is handled using Encrypted SQLite
 <img src="./auth.png"/>
-# The Service containes user authentication authenticated API key DB insert and Calculation calls
+# The Service contains user authentication authenticated API key DB insert and Calculation calls
 # as well as other features
 [![Build Status](https://img.shields.io/badge/Development-build-green)](https://fedigital.org)</br>